ROBROICH/AZURE_SYNAPSE_AND_SAP_SFLIGHT_DEMO/README.md

 2. __Self hosted Integration Runtime__

 The Self Hosted Integration Runtime(SHIR) establishes the secure connection between the SAP system and Azure Synapse.
-Technically SAP RFC interface and SAP Connector for .NET are used to establish the communication between the SAP system and the SHIR.
+Technically the SAP Remote Function Call(RFC) interface and SAP Connector for .NET are used to establish the communication between the SAP system and the SHIR.
 Detailed information for the required SAP Netweaver configuration can be found [here](https://docs.microsoft.com/en-us/azure/data-factory/connector-sap-table#prerequisites).

 [Create and configure a self-hosted integration runtime](https://docs.microsoft.com/en-us/azure/data-factory/create-self-hosted-integration-runtime).